 Just before Pearl Harbor, in December 1941, he sent his wife and family to Victoria, and Mrs. Scott, with the assistance of a Manager, ran the Guest House.
 Mr. Scott was a prisoner of War in the Orient until the end of the war.
 When they first took over the Guest House, the cost for room and board in it was $32.50 per month.
 By the end of 1945, the highest rate was $52.50 for room and board.
 Mr. Scott reports that in the last ten years the increases in cost and operation have gone up 400% but the guest rate has only been increased 147%.
 There were 14 guests in the main house, and 9 in the Annex.

 In 1978, Bryan Savage and his family purchased the guest house and the building next door from Bill Scott.
 It was operated as a seniors boarding house until around 1981.
-The Savage family operated it as a B&B until they sold in 1989.
-During their ownership, they had a struggle with the municipality to operate it as an official Bed and Breakfast in Victoria.
-The property was finally rezoned to "single family" making it the only legal Bed and Breakfast in Oak Bay under the grandfather clause.
-The Oak Bay Guest House has been operated as a popular Victoria Bed and Breakfast ever since.
+The Savage family hosted travelers again until they sold the property in 1989.

-As of today the guest house alone accommodates up to 26 guests.
+As of today, licensed as a hotel, the guest house accommodates up to 26 guests.